CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers: Introduction

-To verify our unification proposal, for the first time, we consider and assess CMX in four multi-modal semantic segmentation tasks.
-The proposed method achieves state-of-the-art performances on multiple RGB-Depth datasets~\cite{silberman2012nyu_dataset,song2015sun_rgbd,armeni2017stanford2d3d,dai2017scannet,cordts2016cityscapes}, as well as RGB-Thermal~\cite{ha2017mfnet} and RGB-Polarization~\cite{xiang2021polarization} benchmarks.
-In particular, CMX attains top mIoU of $56.9\%$ on NYU Depth V2 (RGB-D)~\cite{silberman2012nyu_dataset}, $59.7\%$ on MFNet (RGB-T)~\cite{ha2017mfnet}, and $92.6\%$ on ZJU-RGB-P~\cite{xiang2021polarization} datasets.
-Our universal approach clearly outperforms specialized architectures (Fig.~\ref{fig:performance_comparison}).
-Further, on popular challenging benchmarks~\cite{silberman2012nyu_dataset,ha2017mfnet}, CMX leads to ${\sim}5.0\%$ mIoU gains compared to RGB-only segmentation.
-Aside from these combinations of dense image data, we study dense-sparse fusion using dense RGB- and sparse event-based data (see Fig.~\ref{fig:intro}), which encodes changes of intensity of each pixel asynchronously and thereby is constructive to capturing motion information~\cite{zhang2021issafe}.
-However, an RGB-Event parsing benchmark is not available in the community.
-Tackling this shortage, we establish an RGB-Event semantic segmentation benchmark based on the EventScape dataset~\cite{gehrig2021eventscape_dataset}, where our RGB-X model further shines, setting the new state-of-the-art among ${>}10$ benchmarked models.
-Meanwhile, the proposed CMX solution is proved to be effective for different CNN- and transformer backbone architectures.
-Moreover, our comprehensive set of investigations on representations of polarization- and event-based data indicates the path to follow and the sweet spot for reaching robust multi-modal semantic segmentation, trumping original representation methods~\cite{xiang2021polarization,gehrig2021eventscape_dataset}.
+To verify our unification proposal, we consider and assess CMX on $5$ different multi-modal semantic segmentation tasks, including RGB-Depth, -Thermal, -Polarization, -Event, and -LiDAR semantic segmentation.
+A total of $9$ datasets are involved.
+In particular, CMX attains top mIoU of $56.9\%$ on NYU Depth V2 (RGB-D)~\cite{silberman2012nyu_dataset}, $59.7\%$ on MFNet (RGB-T)~\cite{ha2017mfnet}, $92.6\%$ on ZJU-RGB-P (RGB-P)~\cite{xiang2021polarization}, and $64.3\%$ on KITTI-360 (RGB-L)~\cite{liao2021kitti360} datasets.
+Our universal approach CMX clearly outperforms specialized architectures (Fig.~\ref{fig:performance_comparison}).
+Furthermore, to address the lack of RGB-Event parsing benchmark in the community, we establish an RGB-Event semantic segmentation benchmark based on the EventScape dataset~\cite{gehrig2021eventscape_dataset}, where our CMX sets the new state-of-the-art among ${>}10$ benchmarked models.
+Besides, our experiments demonstrate that the CMX framework is effective for both CNN- and Transformer-based architectures.
+Moreover, our investigation on representations of polarization- and event-based data indicates the path to follow and the sweet spot for reaching robust multi-modal semantic segmentation, trumping original representation methods~\cite{xiang2021polarization,gehrig2021eventscape_dataset}.